GiuliaLanzillotta/giulias_blog/docs/_posts/2020-04-30-about-deep-work.md

 > Lead measures turn your attention to improving the behaviors you directly control in the near future that will then have a positive impact on your long-term goals.

-Now, Newport proceeds to present a couple of tricks suggested by the authors of 4DX to help drive your engagement towards the goal.<br>
+Now, these are all fascinating ideas, but defining lag and lead measures is not enough to make real progress.
+As the authors of 4DX correctly identify, there's one more ingredient to add to the mix: **emotional engagement**.
+To be precise, you won't find the expression "emotional engagement" in the 4DX or the Deep Work books.
+In fact, the 4DX authors directly present a practical way to achieve it as one of the 4 disciples: *keep a compelling scoreboard*. <br>
+I am now going to explain to you the scoreboard idea, but I'm later going to propose an alternative also falling under the emotional engagement umbrella, which worked better for me.
+This is maybe the best example I am going to give you in this article of that "fine tuning" work which I was mentioning in the beginning.
+Take what you read and make it yours.<br>

+#### Keep a compelling scoreboard
-The first one is to *keep a compelling scoreboard*: as the authors explain, "*people play differently when they’re keeping score*"; the idea is to keep track of the progress on the lead measures publicly in order to naturally activate a sense of competition that keeps the team focused on these measures.
+As the 4DX authors explain, "*people play differently when they’re keeping score*"; the idea is to keep track of the progress on the lead measures publicly in order to naturally activate a sense of competition that keeps the team focused on these measures.
 To adapt the idea to his deep work setting, Newport scoreboard in the office.
 I tried, and for me it was not the competition but the being held accountable for it.

+#### Promises: Be held accountable

 To finish up the measures topic we also need a public expression of our commitment !